 The ratings of the Java programming language started to climb at the end of 2014 and continued until last month.
 The TIOBE programming language of the year 2015 clearly has some struggles to continue its rise in 2016.
 This is unlike other programming languages such as Python and C++ that appear to grow in the short term.

 The TIOBE Programming Community index is an indicator of the popularity of programming languages.
 The index is updated once a month.
 The ratings are based on the number of skilled engineers world-wide, courses and third party vendors.
-The popular search engines Google, Bing, Yahoo!, Wikipedia, Amazon, YouTube and Baidu are used to calculate the ratings.
-Observe that the TIOBE index is not about the best programming language or the language in which most lines of code have been written.
+Popular search engines such as Google, Bing, Yahoo!, Wikipedia, Amazon, YouTube and Baidu are used to calculate the ratings.
+It is important to note that the TIOBE index is not about the best programming language or the language in which most lines of code have been written.

 The index can be used to check whether your programming skills are still up to date or to make a strategic decision about what programming language should be adopted when starting to build a new software system.
 The definition of the TIOBE index can be found here.

 |Feb 2016||Feb 2015||Change||Programming Language||Ratings||Change|

 The complete top 50 of programming languages is listed below.
 This overview is published unofficially, because it could be the case that we missed a language.
 If you have the impression there is a programming language lacking, please notify us at email@example.com.
 Please also check the overview of all programming languages that we monitor.

 The following list of languages denotes #51 to #100.
 Since the differences are relatively small, the programming languages are only listed (in alphabetical order).